refactco/ai-chatbot/docs/DEVELOPER-GUIDE.md

    - Verify that mock service functions are being called
    - Ensure promise chains are properly handled

+4. **Artifact rendering issues**:
+   - Check that artifact kind is registered in artifactDefinitions
+   - Verify content format matches expected format for the artifact type
+   - Check local storage for document versions (if using local storage)

+5. **Version control problems**:
+   - Look for localStorage entries with keys starting with `local-document-`
+   - Check the JSON structure of stored documents
+   - Verify timestamp ordering for version navigation
+   - Console log versions during navigation and restoration

 ### Debugging Tools

 1. React Developer Tools browser extension
 2. Next.js built-in error overlay
 3. Browser console and network tab
+4. Local Storage inspector in browser developer tools

+## Performance Optimization

+When working with artifacts:

+1. **Memoize components**:
+   - Use React.memo for artifact content components
+   - Implement custom equality checks for complex props

+2. **Debounce expensive operations**:
+   - Use debouncing for content editing
+   - Consider throttling for real-time updates

+3. **Optimize version handling**:
+   - Be cautious with large document sizes
+   - Consider pagination for large version histories

 ## Contributing Guidelines